-- Policy 8.2.3: In the event the adopted LOS standard of a CSA cannot be met as a result of a proposed development's impact, the development may proceed provided at least one of the following conditions is met: - a) The development's impact can be shifted to one or more contiguous CSAs that have available capacity and are located. either in whole or in part, within the same Geographic Areas Northwest, Northeast, Southwest, or Southeast as the proposed development; or - b) The development's impact is mitigated, proportionate to the demand for public school schools it created, though a combination of one or more appropriate proportionate share mitigation options, as defined in Section 163.3180 (13)(e)1.
-Florida Statutes.
-The intent of these options is to provide for the mitigation of residential development i m p a c t s on public school facilities, guaranteed by a legal binding agreement, though mechanisms that include, one or more of the following: contribution of land: the construction, expansion, or payment for land acquisition or construction of a permanent public school facility: or, the creation of a mitigation bank based on the construction of a permanent public school facility in exchange for the right to sell capacity credits.
-The proportionate share mitigation agreement. is subject to approval by Miami-Dade County School Board.
-City of Doral and the Miami-Dade County Board of County Commission and must be identified in the Miami-Dade County Public Schools Facility Work Program.

-- c) The development's impacts are phased to occur when sufficient capacity will be available. - d) The development's impacts are mitigated by the establishment of a charter school.
+- a) The development's impact can be shifted to one or more contiguous CSAs that have available capacity and are located, either in whole or in part, within the same Geographic Areas Northwest, Northeast, Southwest, or Southeast as the proposed development; or - b) The development's impact is mitigated, proportionate to the demand for public school schools it created, though a combination of one or more appropriate proportionate share mitigation options, as defined in Section 163.3180 (13)(e)l, Florida Statutes.
+The intent of these options is to provide for the mitigation of residential development impacts on public school facilities, guaranteed by a legal binding agreement, through mechanisms that include one or more of the following: contribution of land; the construction, expansion, or payment for land acquisition or construction of a permanent school facility; or the creation of a mitigation bank based on the construction of a permanent public school facility in exchange for the right to sell capacity credits.
+The proportionate share mitigation agreement is subject to approval by the Miami-Dade County School Board.
+City of Doral and the Miami-Dade County Board of County Commission and must be identified in the Miami-Dade County Public Schools Facility Work Program. - c) The development's impacts are phased to occur when sufficient capacity will be available. - d) The development's impacts are mitigated by the establishment of a charter school.